cdmdotnet/Manatee.Trello/README.md

 See the wiki pages for more information on how to use this wonderful library!

+## Extended use

+As of version 3, a [licensing model](https://github.com/gregsdennis/Manatee.Trello/wiki/Licensing-3) has been introduced.

+If you're planning on using this for your organization, please consider purchasing a license.

 ## Contributing

 If you have questions, experience problems, or feature ideas, please create an issue.